Ashworth836/appacademy-projects/README.md

 ## Congratulations!

-You are now able to update data in a database using the SQL `UPDATE` statement.
+You are now able to update data in a database using the SQL `UPDATE` statement.# practice-for-week-10-sql-practice-update-data